system76/docs/_articles/ubiquity-bug.md

 ---
 layout: article
-title: Problems when you first boot your computer
+title: Problems With WPA2-Enterprise During User Configuration
 description: >
   If you try to join a WPA-Enterprise or WPA2-Enterprise while setting up your computer, the installer may crash.
 keywords: